QuantEcon/lecture-source-jl/source/rst/multi_agent_models/uncertainty_traps.rst

    :width: 100%

-Points where the curves hit the 45 degree lines are  long run steady states for precision for different values of :math:`M`
+Points where the curves hit the 45 degree lines are  long run steady states for precision for different values of :math:`M`.

 Thus, if one of these values for :math:`M` remains fixed, a corresponding steady state is the equilibrium level of precision